fassko/fassko.github.io/_posts/2020-11-22-swiftui-modal.md

 ### Using Environment

 Property wrapper `@Environment` allows us to read and change the values of the view environment state.
 To hide the modal view, we need to change the `presentationMode` property.
-At first, we need to define, in our view.
-To do it, we should add it to the modal view properties.
+At first, we need to define our view.
+To do this, we add it to the modal view properties.
 To dismiss the modal view, we need to alter the presentation mode wrapped value.

 ```swift
   struct InfoView: View {